-Our Global Account Manager Kim Monrad answers our most frequently asked questions about carpets.
-In this video, Kim explains the type of sustainability certifications to look out for, and especially the Cradle to Cradle certification.
+Our Global Account Manager Kim Monrad answers our most frequently asked questions about carpets and sustainability.
+In this video, Kim explains the type of sustainability certifications for commercial carpets to look out for, and especially the Cradle to Cradle certification.

-Which factors should you be considering when you search for sustainable carpet?
+Which factors should you be considering when you search for sustainable carpets?

 If sustainability is important for your project, make sure to select a carpet manufacturer that deeply considers their environmental responsibility at every level of the manufacturing process and at every stage of the product lifecycle.
 Here are a few key things to look for when selecting sustainable carpets for commercial projects.

 - Sustainable raw materials: